 Nebraska’s Romeo and Juliet Laws

-Simply being charged, not even convicted, of sexual assault can have negative effects on your life.
-It can cause you to lose your job, have your reputation ruined, and even cause family issues.
-Not to mention with a charge, you are still arrested and must pay a bond to be released.
+Simply being charged with sexual assault can have a serious impact on your career.
+A sexual assault allegation could cause you to lose your job, have a negative impact on your reputation, and even cause family issues.
 That is only the beginning of the distress that comes with sexual assault charge.
-If you are accused of sexual assault, it is important that you contact an experienced criminal defense attorney immediately.
+If you are accused of sexual assault, it is important that you contact an experienced Nebraska sex crimes attorney immediately.

 Age of Consent and Statutory Rape in Nebraska

 In the state of Nebraska, the age of consent is 16.
-This means that individuals age 16 and older may consensually have sex with an adult (someone over the age of 19) without the adult facing criminal charges.
-If the person is under the age of 15 or younger and the adult is at least 20 years old, then it becomes statutory rape which is seen as a form of sexual assault in Nebraska.
-The degree of sexual assault that it is considered is based on the age of the victim and the defendant.
-Even if the person who is under age consents to the sexual activity, the sexual activity is considered sexual assault.
+This means that an adult (someone over the age of 19) may consensually have sex with an individual age 16 or older without facing criminal charges.
+If the person is under the age of 15 or younger and the adult is at least 20 years old, then it becomes statutory rape.
+Statutory rape is a form of sexual assault in Nebraska.
+When determining the degree of the sexual assault charge, law enforcement takes into account the age of both parties.

 Sexual Assault of a Child – First Degree